Keeping Dogs And Cats Healthy And Happy

 Another powerful nutrient naturally found in krill is the antioxidant astaxanthin, known as a natural protectant.

-When provided in a dog’s diet, astaxanthin is integrated into the immune cell and protects it from destruction by free radicals.
+When provided in a pet’s diet, astaxanthin is integrated into the immune cell and protects it from destruction by free radicals.

 Tasty marine proteins